ibm-cloud-docs/vpc/block_storage_is_faq.md

 For the current general availability release, you can't increase the capacity of a data volume (GBs) after provisioning.
 Estimate sufficient capacity for projected growth before you provision a block storage volume.

 You might consider participating in the Beta release of larger-size and expandable volumes.
-The Beta lets you provision volumes up to 16 TB capacity.
+The Beta can provision volumes up to 16 TB capacity.
 You can expand volume size as follows:

 * Volumes under 250 GB can expand up to 250 GB.
 * Volumes 250 GB and greater can expand up to 16 TB, depending on the volume profile.